Solar panels in Dorset: are they worth it?

 2. Adept Renewables

-Adept Renewables provides a comprehensive solar service to households in Bournemouth and Dorset.
+Adept Renewables provides a comprehensive solar service to households across Dorset, Hampshire, and Wiltshire.

-As well as handling the design and installation of Jinko solar panels and Greenlinx batteries, this small business also provides aftercare, in the form of a £24.99 per month maintenance package.
+As well as handling the installation of Jinko solar panels and batteries from the likes of Tesla, GivEnergy, and Fox ESS, this small business also provides aftercare, in the form of a £24.99 per month maintenance package.

 For this fee, you’ll get an annual clean and electrical inspection, as well as the installation of replacement equipment, as long as it’s under the manufacturer’s warranty.